Do Go On - 350 - Arctic Badass Peter Freuchen

 They filled me up with a story rather than bread.

-cool in his book of the vagrant viking published in 1953 the dedication reads to the memory of my
+the dedication reads, to the memory of my mother,

-who taught me at an early age that staying at home
+who taught me at an early age that staying,

 So he's an adventurer.